SulfuricAcidH2SO4/Orderly/README.md

 And many more!

 ## Build
-Building the project requires you to have **Visual Studio 2022** installed on your system as well as the latest .NET SDK (Target sdk is .NET 8).
+Building the project requires you to have **Visual Studio 2022** installed on your system as well as the latest .NET SDK (Target SDK is .NET 8).

 Next you'll need to provide your credentials for Google OAuth authentication and a new encryption key